Bonfida/solana-name-service-guide/sns-book/src/domain-name/records.md

 - `getShdwRecord`: This function can be used to retrieve the SHDW record of a domain name
 - `getBscRecord`: This function can be used to retrieve the BSC record of a domain name
 - `getInjectiveRecord`: This function can be used to retrieve the Cosmos Injective record of a domain name
+- `getBackpackRecord`: This function can be used to retrieve the Backpack record of a domain name

 All functions have the following signature